nvclas/Flats/README.md

 ![Latest Release](https://img.shields.io/github/v/release/nvclas/Flats)
 ![License](https://img.shields.io/github/license/nvclas/Flats)

-Flats (british for "Apartments") is a plugin that allows you to create 3-dimensional areas and let players claim them.
-It provides an easy way to manage plots and ensure that players have their own designated areas to build and interact in.
+Flats (British for "Apartments") is a plugin that allows you to create 3-dimensional areas and let players claim them.
+It provides an
+easy way to manage plots and ensure that players have their own designated areas to build and interact in.

 ## Features